microprediction/monteprediction/TFRO.md

 - There are more hints at this process if you read my book backwards.

 Our "house" algorithms aren't completely shabby either and probably already better than what a few quants will build for you.
 However, its the use of the crowd in a granular manner that will give you the opportunity to create something truly solid and upsell derivatives of your data to all your clients for tens of thousands per month.

+## Ways I can help if you are prepared to have others inspect your in-house model residuals
+Ah never mind, nobody is.

 ## Ways I can help you if you want a job

 If you are good enough, you won't need one.
 I'm helping construct a place where you can lodge models and they will make you money forever.